Richard A. Clarke: 9/11 Commission

 On March 24, 2004, Clarke testified at the public 9/11 Commission hearings.
 He initially offered an apology to the families of 9/11 victims and said: "...your government failed you.
 Those entrusted with protecting you failed you.
 And I failed you.
 We tried hard, but that doesn't matter because we failed.
 And for that failure, I would ask, once all the facts are out, for your understanding and for your forgiveness."

 Clarke's testimony during the hearings was consistent with his account in his memoir.
 Clarke said that before and during the 9/11 crisis, many in the administration were distracted from taking action against Osama bin Laden's al-Qaeda organization because of an existing pre-occupation with Iraq and Saddam Hussein.
-Clarke wrote that on September 12, 2001, President Bush "testily" asked him and his aides to try to find evidence that Saddam was connected to the terrorist attacks.
+Clarke wrote that, on September 12, 2001, President Bush "testily" asked him and his aides to try to find evidence that Saddam was connected to the September 11 attacks.
 In response, Clarke wrote a report stating there was no evidence of Iraqi involvement: all relevant agencies, including the FBI and the CIA, signed off on this conclusion.
 The paper was quickly returned by a deputy with a note saying, "Please update and resubmit."
 In April 2004, the White House at first denied Clarke's account of meeting with Bush but reversed its denial when others who had been present backed Clarke's version of the events.

 Supporting Clarke's claim that intelligence forewarning of attacks had been delivered to the president prior to 9/11, former Deputy Attorney General Jamie Gorelick, the sole member of the 9/11 Commission permitted (under an agreement with the Bush administration) to read the President's Daily Brief, said that these had contained "an extraordinary spike" in intelligence warnings of al-Qaeda attacks that had "plateaued at a spike level for months" before 9/11.